kaitlin-a/rosbag-filter-project/README.md

 **rosbag_filter (RBF) Project:**
-  - Create a ROS node that processes .bag files to filter out and extract specific sensor data topics, primarily when the vehicle is moving.
+  The rosbag_filter_project is a ROS node designed to process ROS bag files by filtering out and extracting specific sensor data topics, specifically when the vehicle is moving.
-  - The inputs are ROS bags containing sensor data from different periods, and the outputs are new ROS bags containing only the relevant, filtered data.
-  - The primary goal is to remove data when the vehicle is stationary, ensuring that only relevant data is preserved.
-  - This project aims to improve the quality of the data by eliminating noise and ensuring the integrity of the data collected from various sensors.
+  The primary goal is to remove data when the vehicle is stationary, ensuring that only relevant data is preserved.
+This project aims to improve the quality of the data by eliminating noise and ensuring the integrity of the data collected from various sensors.

 **Features:**
   - Node Setup: A ROS node developed in C++ to process ROS bag files.